Skip to content

 How deep will my well need to be?

-Depth varies across the Weiser River Valley, and we estimate before we drill using local knowledge, neighboring well logs, and geology data when we need it.
-Most domestic wells in this area land between 100 and 400 feet.
+Depth varies across the range we work, and we estimate before we drill using local knowledge, neighboring well logs, and geology data when we need it.
+Most domestic wells in southwest and central Idaho land between 100 and 400 feet, with mountain sites running deeper.

 How long does it take to drill a well?